- Cook time:

 Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 It is officially barbecue season and I’m going to show you how to make delicious baby back ribs that everyone will love!

 Baby Back Ribs vs. Spare Ribs

-When it comes to barbecue ribs, there are two different cuts to choose from: spare ribs or baby back ribs.
+When it comes to barbecue ribs, there are two different cuts to choose from: spare ribs and baby back ribs.
 It’s all about where on the pig the ribs are located.
 Spare ribs are cut closer to the belly and are known for being a little meatier, a little fattier and a little tougher.
 Baby back ribs are cut a little closer to the back, making them much more tender.

-I love both, but for this recipe, I am going to use baby back ribs.
+I love both, but for this recipe, I used baby back ribs.

 My dad has shown me how to make this recipe time and time again.
 It is absolutely delicious and if you don’t have a smoker, or the time to smoke ribs for that matter, this is the next best thing!

 Membrane or No Membrane?

 For baby back ribs, or ribs in general, there’s a little membrane that runs along the backside of the bones underneath the ribs.
 There are tons of “rules of thumb” on whether to remove it or keep it on, but if you’re cooking for long periods of time, I recommend leaving the membrane on.
-Since I’m cooking these ribs for about 2 hours, I will leave it on.
-It’s thin enough that it will eventually cook off.
+Since I cooked these ribs for about 2 hours, I left it on.
+It was thin enough that it eventually cooked off.

 A lot of barbecue pit masters say that leaving the membrane on helps seal in all the juices.

-Although I recommend leaving it on, if you want to remove the membrane, simply shove your fingers in between the membrane and pull it across until it’s completely off.
+Although I recommend leaving it on, if you want to remove the membrane, simply insert your fingers in between the membrane and pull it across until it’s completely off.

 How to Make the Rub